CodeGrade/orca/docs/orca_data_definitions.md

 Jobs are run inside Docker containers to provide a level of isolation from the local machine.
 When an assignment is generated, professors will provide a Dockerfile to build their grader image.
 Orca's web server will build this image and save it to a .tgz file with the name `<SHA>.tgz`, where `<SHA>` is the SHA sum generated from the image's Dockerfile.

-The grading VM will use the `container_sha`'s value to determine if the image already exists on its local machine or if it should be downloaded from the URL `https://<orca-server-hostname>/images/<SHA>.tgz`.
+The grading VM will use the `grader_image_sha`'s value to determine if the image already exists on its local machine or if it should be downloaded from the URL `https://<orca-server-hostname>/images/<SHA>.tgz`.

 The script defines the actual grading process, as a state machine specified below.